LizzyonGit/court_love/README.md

 -__Navbar__

-    - The navbar holds the logo, menu links depending on the login state of the user, the cart logo and current cost for all lessons in the cart.
+    - The navbar holds the logo, menu links depending on the login state of the user, the cart icon (tennis rackquet) and current cost for all lessons in the cart.

     ![Navbar logged in user]()
     ![Navbar logged out user]()